This roast tomato and capsicum soup is full of flavour and guaranteed to warm you up during the colder months. Be sure to have plenty of bread.

 - At about the halfway mark of the vegies roasting, add some olive oil to a pan and fry the chilli.
-Add the stock, the potatoes and the tomato paste or passata.
-Bring to the boil and then lower the heat to "mediumish".
+Add the stock, the potatoes and the tomato paste.
+Bring to the boil and then lower the heat to medium.
 Cook for about 10 mins or until the potatoes are tender.
 Once cooked remove the pot off the heat and set aside.

 - Your tomatoes and capsicums should be ready about now.
 Remove from the oven and add them to the potato mixture.
 Make sure you scrape the pan down.
 We want every single bit of that roasted goodness!
 Add the basil leaves as well.

-- Using one of those nifty stab blenders, blend everything into oblivion!
-Okay, that was a slight exaggeration but I prefer a smooth texture with this soup.
-You may want to a "chunkier" texture, so just blend less!
+- Using one of those nifty stab blenders, blend until everything is smooth.
+You may prefer a "chunkier" texture, so just blend less.